Hotel Story (“I haunt” Series)

 I once tasted mystery in a spooky hotel room of old Bucharest.

-A handsome bulk of years ago, I enrolled in an advanced English course held in the capital city.
-A program preparing teachers to sit the exam for an upgrading certificate that summer.
+A bulk of years ago, I enrolled in an advanced course held in the capital city.
+The program prepared teachers of English to sit an exam that summer.
+For an upgrading certificate.

 The receptionist

-One morning, as I approach the reception desk, the clerk, whatever gender, targets pungent glances at me from under somber brows.
+One morning, as I approach the reception desk, the clerk, whatever gender, targets pungent glances at me.
+From under somber brows.
+Hm.
 Smells unpleasant.

 What the heck is the matter?
-Why irritation, when my impetus to reach the prodigious university is as zesty and compelling as it floats carefree?
+Why irritation, when my impetus to reach the prodigious university is as zesty as it floats carefree?

 “We have a problem.”